Host a Regional Trail Event

-- Before final approval, the Sponsor may be required to provide a certificate of general liability insurance including bodily injury and property damage in the amount of $1,000,000 per occurrence with an aggregate of $2,000,000 naming County of Chester as an additionally insured.
+- The Applicant is required to provide a certificate of general liability insurance including bodily injury and property damage in the amount of $1,000,000 per occurrence with an aggregate of $2,000,000 naming County of Chester as an additionally insured.
 Insurance coverage must be maintained for the duration of the event.

-- An insurance certificate naming municipalities as additionally insured must be submitted prior to the event.
+- An insurance certificate naming municipalities as additionally insured must be submitted.

-- Outside vendors contracted by the Sponsor are also required to provide a certificate of liability insurance naming the County of Chester as additionally insured.
+- Outside vendors contracted by the Applicant are also required to provide a certificate of liability insurance naming the County of Chester as additionally insured.

 - A Chester County Regional Trail cannot be reserved for the exclusive use of one group.
 Access to the trail by the general public must be available at all times.
 Areas may be roped off or otherwise secured if the County grants this as a specified condition, but we cannot guarantee that the public will not enter the event area.

 - Sponsor must comply with all County of Chester Real Estate Rules & Regulations.
 The County reserves the right to deny any request that does not meet guidelines or policies, or that would unduly interfere with proper trail usage.

 - Events will not negatively impact the trail’s cultural and natural resources.
 No person shall willfully injure or destroy any cultural or natural resource.
 No vehicles are allowed on lawns or closed areas.